djquigon/arcade-app/REFLECTION.md

 3. **PROB:** We've decided to scrap tetris due to difficulties with the board, we've agreed on replacing it with space invaders.
 Other than that, checkers was much easier.

+## FINAL SUBMISSION // TUE 2019-05-07 @ 3:30 PM EST

+1. **DONE:** Both games completed and functioning.

+2. **TODO:** Nothing, we are finished.

+3. **PROB:** We came across some problems with space invaders, specifically with collisions, however we've solved all those problems now.